Phlebia radiata

 Phlebia radiata, commonly known as the wrinkled crust, is a common species of crust fungus in the family Meruliaceae.
-It is widespread in the Northern Hemisphere.
 It grows as a wrinkled, orange to pinkish waxy crust on the decaying wood of coniferous and deciduous trees, in which it causes a white rot.

+Taxonomy

 The fungus was first described scientifically in 1821 by Elias Magnus Fries.

 Description

-The fruitbody of Phlebia radiata is resupinate—flattened against its substrate like a crust.
+The fruit body of Phlebia radiata is resupinate—flattened against its substrate like a crust.
 It is wrinkled, orange to pinkish in color, and has a waxy texture.
 It is circular to irregular in shape, reaching a diameter up to 10 cm, although neighbouring fruitbodies may be fused together to form larger complexes up to 30 cm in diameter.
 The soft texture of the flesh hardens when the fruitbody becomes old.
 The fungus is inedible.

 In mass, the spores are white.
-Microscopic examination reveals additional spore details: they are smooth, allantoid (sausage-shaped) to elliptical, and inamyloid, measuring 3.5–7 by 1–3 µm.
+Microscopic examination reveals additional spore details: they are smooth, allantoid (sausage-shaped) to elliptical, and inamyloid, measuring 3.5–7 by 1–3 μm.

+Similar species

 Similar species include Botryobasidium vagum, Meruliporia incrassata, Piloderma bicolor, and Serpula lacrymans.

 Habitat and distribution

 Phlebia radiata is a saprophytic species, and causes a white rot in the wood it colonizes, fallen logs and branches of both coniferous and hardwood trees.
+It is widespread in the Northern Hemisphere.